nhaar/Waddle-Forever/README.md

 # How it works

-CPSC 2 is composed of two segments:
+The project is composed of two segments:

 ## Client